NPTC Safe Use of Pesticides

 NPTC Level 2 Certificate of Competence in the Safe Use of Pesticides

-We offer 2-day PA1/PA6AW courses at our premises at Allscott, just NW of Telford which includes, as standard, the element which deals with the application of pesticides in, or near, a water course.
+Alongside our regular PA1/PA6A courses at Allscott, just NW of Telford, we also offer PA6W which deals with the application of pesticides in, or near, a water course.

 This is an ideal preparation for our 1-day, Lantra accredited, Stem Injection Treatment course for the control of invasive species such as Japanese Knotweed, Himalayan Balsam and Rhododendron, which is also offered regularly at Allscott and on site for clients in the W Midlands area.
 For further information, send your details and an outline of your requirements to firstname.lastname@example.org.